 The body adapts to any kind of training.
 So I recommend you change exercises whenever you feel you have gone stale and the muscle is no longer responding the way it had been.
 It’s also a good way to prevent boredom and to shock the muscle into new growth.
 There are so many good exercises for both the biceps and triceps so it is not difficult to substitute one exercise for another.
 Strength authority Charles Poliquin says the body can adapt to any training routine in as little as six workouts.
 On the other hand, Lee Priest says many people change routines and exercises before they’ve given them a chance to work.

 If you’ve reached a plateau on arm size, and you feel your biceps and triceps are no longer growing as fast as you’d like, give this triset routine a try.
 It is just the ticket to get those arms growing again.
-And, remember, the babes love big arms on a man.
-That should give you motivation when your arms are burning and aching like crazy doing trisets.

 Please Let Us Know If You Enjoyed This Article.